GypsyShen/react-redux-expressjs-azure-example/README.md

 First, create a `client` folder in the root folder to host the redux code.

-Then, add the Redux Todos Example [4] to the `client` rolder.
+Then, add the Redux Todos Example [4](#4-redux-todos-example) to the `client` rolder.

-Then, add modules for the redux todos app:
+Then, add modules for the redux todos app.
+In root folder:

-in root folder:

 ```
 cd client